Read Smith’s plans for the fall 2021 semester.

 Opposition to the Tax Cuts and Jobs Act

 Smith College has been vocal about its opposition to the Tax Cuts and Jobs Act that became law on December 22, 2017.
 You can read President McCartney's letter to the community and article in the Wall Street Journal.

 Opportunities for establishing endowed funds begin at $150,000.
 Donors receive annual reports on their endowed fund’s performance.
-You can learn more about these opportunities here or by contacting Betsy Carpenter ’93, director of development, at email@example.com or 413-585-2052.
+You can learn more about these opportunities here or by contacting Betsy Carpenter ’93, associate vice president for development, at firstname.lastname@example.org or 413-585-2052.